 UT Permian Basin is a dynamic, growing campus with over 5,000 students.
 The Wagner Noël Performing Arts Center was ranked as one of the top centers in the world and #1 in Texas for university-based centers in 2013.
 In the fall of 2011, a science complex with state-of-the-art computer and science labs opened, forming a quadrangle with the original classroom building and library lecture center.
 There is also a model Charles A. Sorber Visual Arts Studio with gallery next door to an Olympic-sized pool and gymnasium.
 Our brand new Student Activities Center is up and operating, offering Starbuck’s coffee and really good food.
 For students who are also parents, UTPB does offer child-care services.

 Since the Permian Basin boasts sunny skies most of the year, UTPB is the perfect place to study on the courtyard or lawn or watch a Falcon soccer match.
 NCAA D-II sports include men’s and women’s soccer, cross country, swimming, basketball, and tennis as well as men’s baseball and women’s softball and volleyball.
 In 2008-2009, both the volleyball and baseball teams won the Heartland Conference championships, and in 2011 and 2012, the women’s basketball team won the conference.
 The athletic program also supports cheerleading and a dance team.
-We are considering the feasibility of adding football for Fall 2016.
+We are adding football for Fall 2016.
 Go Falcons!

 Whether you arrange for a personal tour or attend one of our Falcon Days, you’ll see some of the nicest student housing in Texas.
 We offer a variety of apartment-style units.
 Plan to attend one of several theatrical productions or a musical performance, an art show, or an athletic event to see that this is a great place to be.
 UTPB has an active Student Activities program, and intramural sports are available.